Officer who guarded El Chapo’s wife arrested in drug sting

-NEW YORK (AP) - A New York City police officer who moonlighted as a bodyguard for the wife of convicted Mexican drug lord Joaquin “El Chapo” Guzman has been arrested in a drug sting.

-Prosecutors say Ishmael Bailey transported cocaine for an undercover officer posing as a drug dealer.
+NEW YORK (AP) - A New York City police officer who moonlighted as a bodyguard for the wife of convicted Mexican drug lord Joaquin “El Chapo” Guzman was arrested in a drug sting Wednesday after prosecutors say he transported cocaine for an undercover officer posing as a drug dealer.

-Bailey cried as he was arraigned Wednesday night on charges including possession and sale of a controlled substance, receiving bribes and official misconduct.
+Ishmael Bailey, 36, cried as he was arraigned Wednesday night on charges including possession and sale of a controlled substance, receiving bribes and official misconduct.

 The police department suspended the 12-year officer without pay.
 A judge ordered him jailed on $25,000 cash bail or $50,000 bond.

-The 36-year-old Bailey faces up to 15 years in prison if convicted.
+Bailey faces up to 15 years in prison if convicted.

+Police Commissioner James O’Neill said Bailey had allegedly “betrayed his sacred oath” and that the internal affairs investigators who built the case “proved that there is no place for corruption within the NYPD.”

+“When an individual officer intentionally tarnishes the shield worn proudly by thousands before him, he will be held to the highest account the law provides,” O’Neill said.

-A message was left for Bailey’s lawyer Thursday.
+A message seeking comment was left for Bailey’s lawyer Thursday.

+According to prosecutors, Bailey first met with an undercover officer who posed as a drug dealer Aug.
+27 and agreed to provide security in exchange for cash as cocaine was taken across Queens.

+Prosecutors said he met with the officer again Sept.
+4, held open a duffel bag as a kilogram of cocaine and two fakes were placed inside and then delivered the bag to another undercover officer - all in exchange for $2,500.

+Bailey met with the officer once more Sept.
+12, prosecutors said, and was given $10,000 in cash to pick up two kilograms of cocaine.
+Bailey then met with another undercover officer and gave that person the cash in exchange for one package containing a kilogram of cocaine and one that was a fake.

-The investigation followed Bailey’s stint providing security for Guzman’s wife, Emma Coronel Aispuro, at his July sentencing in Brooklyn.
+The internal affairs investigation followed Bailey’s stint providing security for Guzman’s wife, Emma Coronel Aispuro, at his July sentencing in Brooklyn.

+Guzman was convicted in February of murder conspiracy charges, drug trafficking, money laundering and firearms possession.
+He is serving a life sentence at the federal supermax prison facility in Florence, Colorado.

 Sign up for Daily Newsletters